cakephp/docs/en/appendices/3-9-migration-guide.rst

   Instead use an array, or implement the new ``getFixtures()`` method on your test case classes.
 * ``Validator::errors()`` was renamed to ``Validator::validate()``.
+* ``FormHelper::create()`` now emits deprecation warnings when the ``$context`` parameter is a boolean or string.
+These values trigger fatal errors in 4.0 and will need to be updated before upgrading.

 New Features
 ============